 - Citric Acid 15 gram

 Preparation of Sharbat Banafsha

 Banafsha flowers are soaked in 8 liters of water at night.
-The water is boiled next morning till water is reduced to half.
-Thus, prepared decoction is allowed to cool and the flowers are hand rubbed.
+The water is boiled the next morning till water is reduced to half.
+Thus, the prepared decoction is allowed to cool and the flowers are hand rubbed.
 This is filtered using a cloth.
-To this, citric acid and sugar is added.
+To this, citric acid and sugar are added.

 This is boiled and impurities are removed.
 When Qiwam is about to form Sodium benzoate dissolved in water is added.
 This is cooked further.
 When ready, it is filtered and stored in glass bottles.

 Gul Banafsha is the herb of 5′ to 6′ with grooved stem and yellow flowers.
 It is a small perennial plant with a short semi-subterranean fleshy stem (rootstock).
 It is found throughout the temperate Himalayas up to an altitude of 2000 m and extending eastwards to hills of Meghalaya, Nagaland, and Manipur.